 Over the past few months, I’ve been noticing something.
 Payphones are disappearing.
 We all know they are “dead” already.
 For years, we have been fed stories online and otherwise that payphones are phased out, the phone companies are taking them all away because they are too expensive to run, and other similar stories.
 Honestly, I didn’t see any of this until February.
 For the longest time, I still saw phones where I’ve always seen them (the exception being public schools, but that’s another topic).
-Phones at the corner store, by the post office, on the street in the city; they were all there.
+Phones at the corner store, by the post office, on the street… they were all there.

 Here stands an empty phone kiosk in Philadelphia (the corner of JFK and Market it you want to be precise).
 I remember there being a phone here, but it’s gone now.
 I was by this spot not three days ago, and the kiosk still stands, but seems more or less forgotten in plain view.
 Just another eyesore of the city.
 A monolith to inefficiency in the modern world, but everything at one point in life.